Setup on Windows

 Windows does not have native support for Bash, the file system or package management like Linux.
 So you'll need to use Windows Subsystem for Linux (WSL), more specifically WSL 2.
 This guide and the commands below are adjusted for Ubuntu.
 Different distributions have other requirements and require different packages to work.

-Follow these instructions to install WSL 2.
+Follow these .
 Depending on how recent your Windows build is, you will either be able to do it with a single command, or have to follow several step-by-step directions.

 After this, you probably need to reboot.